Troy Township, Clarke County, Iowa

 Troy Township is a township in Clarke County, Iowa, USA.
 As of the 2000 census, its population was 1,021.
+There are three other townships in Iowa named Troy: in Iowa, Monroe, and Wright Counties.

 Geography

 Troy Township covers an area of 36.1 sqmi and contains one incorporated settlement, Murray.
 According to the USGS, it contains two cemeteries: Murray and Troy.

 The stream of West Long Creek runs through this township.